 If you want to sail into Fiji then the port at Suva is the main point of entry.
 This port handles both international passenger and cargo vessels.
 You can also enter Fiji from the ports of Lautoka, Savusavu and Levuka.
 Inter-island ferry services take you between the various islands of Fiji.

 If you prefer to cover the island by road, you can hire a car from the airport, towns, hotels or resorts.
 Hertz rent-a- car, Budget rent-a-car or Avis, all have counters at Nadi International Airport or offices on the island.

 For a picturesque drive take the highway from Rakiraki, the north eastern end of Viti Levu and drive via Tavua through Ba, Lautoka, Nadi and the coral coast, to reach Suva.
-Another highway connecting Rakiraki to Suva through Korovou is under construction.
+Another highway connecting Rakiraki to Suva through Korovou which the scenery are magnificent.
 You can also arrange to rent a car in Vanua Levu and other islands.

 Limousines and Chauffeurs

 Are you in a mood to indulge and pamper yourself?
-Then go ahead and arrange for a special limousine and a personal chauffeur for the duration of your visit, by informing the tour operator in advance.
+Then go ahead and arrange for a special limousine and a personal chauffeur for the duration of your visit, by informing us in advance. .